 Part One: Uplighting or Mood Lighting

-If you're looking to plan something spectacular, then a site visit is an excellent place to start to run through your ideas for the venue and party.
+If you're looking to plan something spectacular like a fashion show (view our fashion show DJS), then a site visit is an excellent place to start to run through your ideas for the venue and party.
 A site visit is where your lighting designer will attend a meeting at your venue to discuss your lighting ideas.

 What is uplighting for weddings?